US STOCKS-Boosted by Apple, Wall Street parties like it's 19,999

 airport.

-Nine of the 11 major S&P 500 sectors rose, led by the
+Nine of the 11 major S&P 500 sectors were higher, led by the

 The strength of fourth-quarter earnings reports from U.S.